monash-merc/store.monash/docs/source/hsm_app.rst

 Request to recall a dataset
 --------------------------

-User can also submit a request to recall all files in a dataset by clicking on the Request Dataset Recall button.
+Users can also submit a request to recall all files in a dataset by clicking on the Request Dataset Recall button.
-This will send an email to storage team and user will be notified when the dataset is available for download.
+This will send an email to the storage team and the user will be notified when the dataset is available for download.

 .. image:: images/dataset_recall.png